The number of client channels increase over time and never decreases.

 Without Client Idle Time Out, there is no mechanism for 'timing out' SVRCONN connections which have not performed any activity for some time.
 Because of the nature of SVRCONN connections, a client which has disconnected without sending notification will also result in the SVRCONN MCA hanging for a long time(potentially with an associated uncommitted Unit of Work), until TCP/IP KeepAlive is triggered to free it up.

-The ClientIdle parameter is available from version 5.3 onwards, so this feature will not be effective on 5.2 libraries.
+The ClientIdle parameter is available from version 5.3 to version 7.0, so this feature will not be effective on 5.2 libraries or on 7.1 or later libraries..